FB pixel

 China’s plan to introduce a national digital identity system is stirring an online backlash with censors deleting social media comments critical of the initiative.

-The proposed digital ID aims to replace login and verification services from private technology companies, curbing excessive data collection by commercial entities and allowing online users to maintain privacy by storing information in a government database.
+The proposed cyberspace ID aims to replace login and verification services from private technology companies, curbing excessive data collection by commercial entities and allowing online users to maintain privacy by storing information in a government database.
 Critics of the proposal, however, fear that the optional digital ID will eventually become mandatory and used to increase government control and surveillance.

 The most high-profile victim of online censorship is prominent law professor Lao Dongyan from Tsinghua University in Beijing, a known critic of the country’s widespread use of facial recognition.